University Scholarship Policy

 RESPONSIBILITIES OF THE FINANCIAL AID ADVISORY, APPEALS, AND SCHOLARSHIP AWARDS COMMITTEE

-The Financial Aid Advisory, Appeals, and Scholarship Awards Committee (composed of at least two students, seven faculty, two academic deans or their designees, director of Financial Aid and Scholarships, director of Undergraduate Admissions or a designee, and a representative from both Students Affairs and University Advancement) is responsible for the development of general policy regarding the awarding of undergraduate scholarships administered by Financial Aid and Scholarships.
+* The Financial Aid Advisory, Appeals, and Scholarship Awards Committee (composed of at least two students, seven faculty, two academic deans or their designees, director of Financial Aid and Scholarships, director of Undergraduate Admissions or a designee, and a representative from both Students Affairs and University Advancement) is responsible for the development of general policy regarding the awarding of undergraduate scholarships administered by Financial Aid and Scholarships (including the university’s national and assured scholarships).
 In addition, while they do not specifically select scholarship recipients, the committee members will recommend scholarship ranking formulas or conduct a review and overall assessment of the applications received from students who wish to be considered for university scholarships awarded by Financial Aid and Scholarships.
 Financial Aid and Scholarships will then award these scholarships.

 The committee has four primary charges: